Wreck of the Titanic: Salvage proposals in the 1960s and 1970s

 In the mid-1960s, a hosiery worker from Baldock, England, named Douglas Woolley devised a plan to find the Titanic using a bathyscaphe and raise the wreck by inflating nylon balloons that would be attached to her hull.
 The declared objective was to "bring the wreck into Liverpool and convert it to a floating museum".
 The Titanic Salvage Company was established to manage the scheme and a group of businessmen from West Berlin set up an entity called Titanic-Tresor to support it financially.
 The project collapsed when its proponents found they could not overcome the problem of how the balloons would be inflated in the first place.
 Calculations showed that it could take ten years to generate enough gas to overcome the water pressure.

-A variety of audacious but equally impractical schemes were put forward during the 1970s.
-One proposal called for 180,000 tons of molten wax (or alternatively, Vaseline) to be pumped into the Titanic, lifting her to the surface.
+A variety of proposals to salvage the ship were made during the 1970s.
+One called for 180,000 tons of molten wax (or alternatively, Vaseline) to be pumped into the Titanic, lifting her to the surface.
 Another proposal involved filling the Titanic with ping-pong balls, but overlooked the fact that the balls would be crushed by the pressure long before reaching the depth of the wreck.
 A similar idea involving the use of Benthos glass spheres, which could survive the pressure, was scuppered when the cost of the number of spheres required was put at over $238 million.

 An unemployed haulage contractor from Walsall named Arthur Hickey proposed to encase the Titanic inside an iceberg, freezing the water around the wreck in a buoyant jacket of ice.
 The ice, being less dense than liquid water, would float to the surface and could be towed to shore.
 The BOC Group calculated that this would require half a million tons of liquid nitrogen to be pumped down to the sea bed.
 In his 1976 thriller Raise the Titanic!, author Clive Cussler's hero Dirk Pitt repairs the holes in the Titanic's hull, pumps it full of compressed air and succeeds in making it "leap out of the waves like a modern submarine blowing its ballast tanks", a scene depicted on the posters of the subsequent film of the book.
 Although this was an "artistically stimulating" highlight of the film, made using a 55 ft model of the Titanic, it would not have been physically possible.
-At the time of the book's writing, it was still believed that she sank in one piece.
+At the time of the book's writing, it was still believed that the Titanic sank in one piece.